Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### What steps should you take to identify the source of the behavior?
 Choose 2 answers

 - [x] Verify that the private key file corresponds to the Amazon EC2 key pair assigned at launch.
-- [ ] Verify that your lAM user policy has permission to launch Amazon EC2 instances.
+- [ ] Verify that your IAM user policy has permission to launch Amazon EC2 instances.

 ### An Auto-Scaling group spans 3 AZs and currently has 4 running EC2 instances.
 When Auto Scaling needs to terminate an EC2 instance by default, AutoScaling will: Choose 2 answers